nahuakang/nahua.dev/content/posts/immutables-and-consts.md

 ---
-title: "Immutables Are Not Always Immutable"
+title: "Python: Immutables Are Not Always Immutable"
 date: 2020-03-22T11:05:25+01:00
 draft: false
 toc: false
 images:
-tags: [python, immutability, mutability, javascript]
+tags: [python, oop, immutability, mutability]
 ---

-This post is still in WORK IN PROGRESS.

 If you know a bit of Python, you probably have heard of *immutable* and *mutable* objects (see [data model](https://docs.python.org/3.8/reference/datamodel.html)).
 Objects can either be mutable or immutable, depending on which type they are.